Pullusb/greasepencil-addon/README.md

 ## Changelog

+0.0.5 - 2020-07-04:

+- fix: Bug throwing error when trying modal revival after ctrl+Z back to lattice.
+- refactor: Cleaner use of `is_running` variable, attached to WM variable instead of prefs (Thanks to [Antonio Vasquez](https://twitter.com/antonioya_blend?lang=en))

 0.0.4 - 2020-07-04:

 - fix: added a property in pref to detect if modal is already running so pressing the UI button again will not crash.